MAY 2026

 You can trade in a vehicle even if you're still making payments, but the process works differently than trading in a car you fully own.
 Whether you're upgrading, improving your financing, or changing vehicles, understanding how this works can help you avoid unexpected costs.

-Your car is worth more than what you owe.
-For example, if your vehicle is worth $15,000 and you owe $10,000, you have $5,000 in positive equity.
-This amount can be applied toward your next vehicle, reducing your loan amount and monthly payments.
+- You Have Positive Equity: Your car is worth more than what you owe.
+This amount can be applied toward your next vehicle.

 Quick Tip: Always request your trade-in value and loan payoff amount in writing before agreeing to anything.
-This ensures full transparency and helps you avoid surprises.
+This ensures full transparency.

 Trading In a Leased Vehicle